jhu-arch/arch-tutorial/OpenOnDemand.rst

 Jupyter Lab / Notebook
 **********************

-This app will launch a `Jupyter`_ on one or more nodes, creating an interactive session that users will be able to launch a Jupyter Server within a batch job on a compute node.
+This app will launch a `Jupyter`_ on one or more nodes, creating an interactive session that users will be able to launch a Jupyter Server within a batch job in a compute node.
 They will then be able to connect to the running server through their browser and take advantage of the resources provided within the batch job.
 `GPU`_ specification is optional for the partitions that have them

 .. _Jupyter: https://jupyter.org/